Expectancy violations theory: Expectations of adults with autism

 Expectancy violations theory has been applied in studies to determine whether people judge adults with autism as violating their expectations since people with autism can exhibit little-to-no eye contact, or facial expression, not recognize certain nonverbal cues, or utilize tones that non-autistic people may perceive as abnormal.
 In one manuscript replying to another study, Bishop describes communication deficits in autistic individuals as potentially violating one's expectations for social communication, thus being a form of expectation violation since people with autism can struggle with social communication.
 One study by Lim, Young, and Brewer hypothesized that people can incorrectly perceive autistic adults as having no credibility or being deceptive.
 They believed that due to expectancy violations theory, people will judge those who violate their expectations unfavorably in a negative light.
 They recorded videos of autistic and non autistic adults attempting to persuade the interviewer that they did not steal an envelope of money and the participants of the study were to judge whether they believed the individuals in the interview were lying or telling the truth.
 The results showed that the autistic people were perceived as deceptive and less credible than non autistic people in the videos.
 These findings supported the hypothesis that autistic adults can violate expectations through certain behaviors or through other's knowledge of their diagnosis.
 A similar study by the same researchers, also conducted through interviews, showed that the behaviors of autistic adults can affect their perceived credibility.
 Another study by Logos, Brewer, and Young sought to determine the effect of EVT in a court setting.
 Their goal was to determine whether EVT could be applied to autistic adults in a forensic setting, using autistic and non-autistic "defendants", hypothesizing that the results would show that autistic adults would be judged guilty due to violations.
 Results showed that their hypothesis was correct, despite evidence indicating innocence.

+Intergroup solidarity and political betrayal

+Expectancy violation also shapes intergroup relations.
+Some groups may hold the expectation that other groups should show solidarity with them.
+When this expectation is violated, it can lead to more negative integroup attitudes.
+For instance, Black women felt betrayed by Arab Americans or Latin American men (compared to White men) who voted for Trump.
+These perceptions were associated with less trust and willing to collaborate.
+However, White women in the same study felt most betrayed by White men who voted for Trump.
+This suggests that their shared racial group membership mattered more for the violation expectation than a shared minority group membership that could emphasize similarities between sexual and racial disrimination the different groups experience.